This document will cover migration scenarios for .NET Core projects and will go over the following three migration scenarios:

 When you open a .xproj file or a solution file which references .xproj files, the One-way upgrade dialog appears.
 The dialog displays the projects to be migrated.
 If you open a solution file, all the projects specified in the solution file will be listed.
 Review the list of projects to be migrated and select OK.

 Visual Studio will migrate the projects chosen automatically.
 When migrating a solution, if you don't choose all projects, the same dialog will appear asking you to upgrade the remaining projects from that solution.
+After the project is migrated, you can see and modify its contents by right-clicking the project in the Solution Explorer window and selecting Edit <project name>.csproj.

 Files that were migrated (project.json, global.json, .xproj and solution file) will be moved to a Backup folder.
 The solution file that is migrated will be upgraded to Visual Studio 2017 and you won't be able to open that solution file in previous versions of Visual Studio.
 A file named UpgradeLog.htm is also saved and automatically opened that contains a migration report.